-Recognizing the need to stimulate inventive thinking in young people and to encourage practical ingenuity through hands-on experimentation and discovery, the Young Inventors' Program® was created by New Hampshire teachers.
+Recognizing the need to stimulate inventive thinking in young people and to encourage practical ingenuity through experimentation and discovery, the Young Inventors' Program® was created by New Hampshire teachers.
 Since 1986, the Academy of Applied Science has given teachers and elementary and secondary students throughout the state of New Hampshire an approach to invention and innovation that is based on the proven notion that the process of invention encourages and develops problem-solving skills and creativity.
-The goal of the Young Inventors' Program® is to foster cognitive growth so that students can think creatively and apply problem-solving in the real world, a skill that develops a wide range of conceptual and logical thinking capabilities.
+The goal of the Young Inventors' Program® is to foster cognitive growth so that students can think creatively and apply problem-solving in the real world, broadening their conceptual and logical thinking capabilities.

 Since its conception, the Young Inventors' Program® has brought together thousands of young inventors to demonstrate their inventions, meet other students with whom they share the joy and the challenge of invention, and interact with adult inventors, patent attorneys, teachers and business leaders.